 Before you finalize release dates, enable capacity planning in Aha! to estimate the effort it will take to develop features and/or requirements at a high level.
 Some call this "T-shirt sizing," or "ballpark" estimates.
 The goal is to work with the engineering lead to estimate the high-level effort needed.
 This allows you to predict release dates with more accuracy.

 Note: Turning on capacity planning also enables a Start date, End date, and Due date that will be visible in all features.
 You can visually manage feature due-dates and dependencies on the Releases > Gantt page.

 Click any of the following links to skip ahead in this article:

 - Estimate effort by feature and requirements (user stories)

 Turn on capacity planning

 You must be an owner in Aha! to enable capacity planning.
-Capacity planning is enabled for each product in Settings > Product > Configure > Planning by checking the box for Enable capacity planning and time tracking.
-If you do not see the menu option, you are not a product owner or you are in a product line instead of a product.
+Capacity planning is enabled for each workspace in Settings ⚙️> Workspace > Configure > Planning by checking the box for Enable capacity planning and time tracking.
+If you do not see the menu option, you are not an owner or you are in a parent line instead of a workspace.

 Check Enable capacity planning and time tracking.

 Set the default units in Time or Story points (use what your development team uses).
 If you are in a marketing workspace, you will not see the Story points option.